Searching a Database of Source Codes Using Contextualized Code Search: Statistical Model

 There are many possible choices for the model $P(\sProg|\sX, \theta)$.
 We begin with the simple statistical model pictured in Figure \ref{fig:Bayes}, borrowed from conditional program generation \cite{bayou} .
 Crucially, we assume a latent specification $Z$ for the missing code fragment as well as the surrounding context.
 This specification captures the programmer intent, and conditioned upon $Z$, both the program context $X$ as well as the sketch $Y$ and the program fragment itself is generated.

 As intimated in the introduction, there is a key benefit to using such a model to power code search.
 During search, the latent variable $Z$ provides similar functionality to the latent-space embedding used in traditional, embedding-based methods \cite{semantic_hashing}.
 However, there is a key difference.
 As $Z$ is a true random variable, it has no single value.
 A learner, given a large number of $(\sX, \sProg)$ pairs from which to learn $P(\sProg|\sX, \theta)$, must learn to accurately generate $\sProg$, despite of the uncertainty in $\sZ$ embodied by the distribution $P(Z)$.
-As discussed in this introduction, this may alleviate some of the problems one might except when using a more traditional neural encoding.
+This may alleviate some of the problems with over-fitting one might except when using a more traditional neural encoding.

 As depicted in Figure \ref{fig:Bayes}, $Z$ is generated first, and based upon the programmer intent captured by $Z$, the evidences $X$ in the surrounding context are generated, as well as the sketch $Y$.
 Once the sketch is generated, the program $\sProg$ is generated based on the sketch.
-Thus, the joint distribution $P(X, Y, Z, Prog | \theta)$ factorizes as $P(\sX, \sY, \sZ, \sProg | \theta) =$ (Note that we drop the parameter $\theta$ from each distribution function for clarity).
+Thus, the joint distribution $P(X, Y, Z, Prog | \theta)$ factorizes as $P(\sX, \sY, \sZ, \sProg | \theta) =$ (Note that we drop the parameter $\theta$ from each distribution function for simplicity).